Ways to celebrate Matariki with your family

 Matariki is a time for growth and change.
 It’s a time to pause and reflect on the year behind us and the year ahead.
 It’s a time for people to take a look at their lifestyles and health, and make some changes for the better.

+For many Matariki is a chance for celebration and kotahitanga.
 Here are five things you can do over the next month to help improve your health and wellbeing while enjoying the Matariki festivities.

 1. Cook with traditional Māori vegetables